slipperysquid/TransportProtocol/README.md

 # TransportProtocol
-transport protocol using UDP.
+transport protocol using UDP.__
-Uses Go-Back-N sending technique.
+Uses Go-Back-N sending technique.__
-Implements flow control and congestion control.
+Implements flow control and congestion control.__

+Can be faster than tcp!!!!__